jbeers/jenv/readme.md

 This will

-* Install BoxLang
-* Install Alacritty
-* Install Oh-My-Posy
+* Install all applications
-* Install the correct font
+* Install supporting resources (fonts, etc...)
 * Correctly configure everything
+* Sets up shell init scripts with aliases/functions/etc...

+Not all configuration can be handled via the script.
+Some of it needs to be done manually.
+The script will guide you with what you need to do.